victimofleisure/Sloganeer/README.md

 ### Defaults

-Randomized slogan order, white text on black background, 150 point Arial Black (weight 900), each transition takes two seconds, with one second of hold time, and no pause between slogans.
-Easing defaults to 15% for transitions that support it.
+Randomized slogan order, white text on black background, 150 point Arial Black (weight 900).
+Each transition takes two seconds, with one second of hold time, and no pause between slogans.
+Easing is 15% for transitions that support it.

 ### Shortcuts